tuanvu171/MobileGen3D/README.md

 # Reference

-If our work or code helps you, please consider to cite our paper.
-Thank you!
+If you find that our work and code help you, please consider to cite our paper.
+Thank you!!
 ```